Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 • Higher weight capacity for heavy loads

-• Greater stability during highway driving
+• Greater during highway driving

 • Increased maintenance costs due to additional axles